 - High quality protein – Protein is an important source of amino acids such as glutamine and L-tyrosine, which repair gut cells and create thyroid hormones, respectively.
 Protein sourced from animals is more easily absorbed by the body.
 Meat can be bought in bulk with delivery options, which I’ll discuss later in this article.

 - Berries – Berries are a great source of antioxidants and myo-inositol!
+Myo-inositol is an important nutrient that may reduce thyroid antibody and TSH levels, help balance blood sugar, as well as reduce the symptoms associated with anxiety, mood swings, depression and OCD.
 Frozen berries are cheaper than fresh ones.
 They are also usually more nutritious, as they are flash frozen instead of being transported fresh (which means they don’t lose their nutritional value during transportation).

 - Cilantro – Fresh herbs like cilantro, which can help remove heavy metals from your body, are generally very cheap — but you can also purchase dried versions, which will last a long time in your pantry.

-- Turmeric – Turmeric has a well-researched track record of reducing whole body inflammation, healing the gut, and detoxifying the body from heavy metals.
+- Turmeric – Turmeric has a well-researched track record of reducing whole body inflammation, healing the gut, and detoxifying the body from heavy metals (which can build up in the body due to a liver backlog that is common in Hashimoto’s, and contribute to symptoms).
 You can buy turmeric in bulk from Amazon for less than $10/lb and add it to your soups, teas, and curries for a great health boost.